 Since its founding in 1987, the IFPDA has grown beyond its five original members to number over 165 members in thirteen countries.
 Member galleries, dealers, and contemporary art publishers are expected to exhibit a high level of expertise, ethics, and professional integrity.

 Joining the IFPDA

 Election to membership takes into account years in business, the quality of art offered for sale, exhibitions and published catalogues as well as community service.
-New members are invited to join the Association by the Board of Directors after consultation with the entire membership.
+New members are invited to join the Association by the Board of Directors in consultation with the entire membership.

 To be considered for membership, a candidate must be recommended by a current IFPDA member and meet the following requirements for eligibility: